tipikae/Fullstack-P6-MDD-full/back/README.md

 - `dev`: default profile, for development only, with in-memory database,
 - `prod`: for production, with MySQL database.

-Go to `target` directory and execute `java -Dspring.profiles.active=prod -jar mdd-api-1.0.0.jar`.
+Go to `target` directory and execute `java -Dspring.profiles.active=prod -Dspring.datasource.username=MYSQL_USERNAME -Dspring.datasource.password=MYSQL_PASSWORD -jar mdd-api-1.0.0.jar` where `MYQSL_USERNAME` and `MYSQL_PASSWORD` are your MySQL credentials.

-You can use an app like Postman to test the endpoints.
+You can use an app like Postman or Swagger to test the endpoints.

 ## Folder structure
 ```bash